Glossary

 MOA/MOU: Memorandum of Agreement (MOA) and Memorandum of Understanding (MOU) are written agreement or understanding between parties to work together.

-- Service Area
+Service Area

-Statewide: QRIS operates throughout the state.
+Statewide: QIS operates throughout the state.

-Counties: QRIS only operates within certain counties.
+Counties: QIS only operates within certain counties.

-- Overall Management- Managing Organization Type
+Overall Management- Managing Organization Type

 State Agency: A state administrative body or unit of government.